Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/install-and-update-rooted-firmware.md

 → Update to `V1.2.9.15` via USB Drive<br />
 → Update to `V1.2.9.22` via OTA/USB Drive<br />
 → Update to `V1.3.30` via OTA/USB Drive<br />
-→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP.
+→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP

 **For V1.2.9.17 to 1.2.9.21 firmware:**<br />
 → Update to `V1.2.9.22` via OTA/USB Drive<br />
 → Update to `V1.3.30` via OTA/USB Drive<br />
-→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP.
+→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP

 **For V1.3.0.30 firmware:**<br />
-→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP.
+→ Update to `V1.3.1.4` via USB Drive or from Creality Cloud APP

 **For V1.3.1.4 and above firmwares:**<br />
-→ You can install latest latest firmwares below.
+→ You can install latest firmwares below.

+You can find firmwares download links :material-web: [here](https://www.crealitycloud.com/software-firmware/firmware/flagship-series)

 ## Download Links